SocketCluster/loadbalancer/README.md

 ### Options

 **sourcePort** - The port that this load balancer will listen on.
-**balancerCount** - The number of load balancer processes to spawn - Set this to the number of CPU cores on your machine to make use of all cores!
+**balancerCount** - [Optional - Defaults to available number of CPU cores] The number of load balancer processes to spawn.
-**targetDeactivationDuration** - How long a target will be considered to be inactive after it fails to handle a connection before LoadBalancer will try again.
+**targetDeactivationDuration** - [Optional - Defaults to 60000] How long (in milliseconds) a target will be considered to be inactive after it fails to handle a connection before LoadBalancer will try again.
-**balancerControllerPath** - The path to your balancerController script which you can use to block incoming connections before they are processed by LoadBalancer.js.
+**balancerControllerPath** - [Optional - Defaults to null] The path to your balancerController script which you can use to block incoming connections before they are processed by LoadBalancer.js.
 **targets** - An array of target servers to forward connections to (LoadBalancer.js will spread the load between them).

 ## How to run